This list of our favorite things to do in May in Washington DC, updated for 2023, including free, nighttime, and family-friendly things to do.

 It is truly an amazing event to witness!

 10. Celebrate Mother's Day

 The capital is a great place to celebrate Mother’s Day.

 DC’s restaurants are still running outdoors, so you can find a special brunch spot.
 Another great option is to take her on a cruise of the Potomac.

 If simple and sweet is more her style, pack a picnic and bring it to the National Mall to eat surrounded by memorials.

 May is a lovely month weather-wise so spending some time outside after the sun goes down is a treat!

-Some of our top ten items are great for evenings like watching a baseball game or enjoying the DC Funk Parade.
+Some of our top ten items are great for evenings like watching a baseball game or enjoying the DC Funk Festival

 You'll also often get the memorials to yourself as crowds are less.

-We also have a few adults-only tours if you're looking for some salacious historical tidbits and a night away from the school groups.
+We also have a few adults-only tours, particularly our Lincoln Assassination Tour, if you're looking for some salacious historical tidbits and a night away from the school groups.

 Here are a few more kid-friendly things to do in May.
 For more read about Visiting Washington DC with Kids.